Thurler/touhou-labyrinth-2-speedrun/enemy/parawasp.md

 #### <a id="ng-murakumo"></a>Ame-no-Murakumo (NG)

-We actually show up at exactly the challenge level here, so this fight ends up being easy, but not completely free like the previous ones in the Eientei side quest.
+We actually show up near the challenge level here, so this fight ends up being easy, but not completely free like the previous ones in the Eientei side quest.
 The fight is surprisingly simple, thanks to Nitori and Kasen being completely overpowered:

 * Kasen spams Higekiri's Cursed Arm
 * Nitori uses Portable Machine 3 times, then Super Scope 3D